hypothesis/h-periodic/README.markdown

 The first time you run `make dev` it might take a while to start because it'll need to install the dependencies.

-This will:

-1. Start the health check server on <http://localhost:8080/_status>.

-   This endpoint is used by Elastic Beanstalk to check h-periodic's health.
-   You can also visit it in dev to check if things seem to be working.

-2. Start the Celery beat process itself, which periodically adds tasks to h's task queue.
+This will start the Celery beat processes, which periodically add tasks to `h`'s and `checkmate`'s task queue.

 **That's it!** You’ve finished setting up your h-periodic development environment.
 Run `make help` to see all the commands that're available for